lewisawe/crudd-app/journal/week3.md

 ### return to AWS Cognito console

--Create a new user
+- Create a new user
--enter new username
+- enter new username
--enter email address
+- enter email address
--set a password according to policies
+- set a password according to policies